samouraiworld/peerdev/gno-tutorials/short-tutorials/9-secure-tx/slides.md

 # Why using safe transaction?

-**Risks of Signing in an Online environment**: Malware ⚠️
 - 🔑 Memory scraping attacks
 - ⌨️ Keyloggers capturing passwords
 - 🌐 MITM transaction hijacking
 - 📧 Phishing fake transaction prompts
 - etc...

+**Risks when Signing in an Online environment** ⚠️

 <!--

-When signing in an online environment, you risk
+Gnokey is a non custodial wallet, it means it is only secured by cryptography.

+By being so, you are vulnerable
+Being careful is not everything,

 -->